Program

 15:30 — 17:00Concurrent Session 6:

-PROPS to You — What Happens When Children are Given Full Creative Control Over a Professional Theatre Production?
+PROPS to You — What Happens When Children are Given Full Creative Control Over a Professional Theater Production?

 Kids on Stage — Other Ways of Playing in Performance Art